-Blaming the airport for an airline issue doesn’t do any good, though we do track issues, and, when we see a pattern, bring them to the airline's attention.
-But ultimately, if you want your concern to make a difference, direct it to the airline that’s responsible.
+Ultimately, if you want your concern to make a difference, please direct it to the reposnsible airline.
 If enough customers do that, it could get the airline’s attention.
 And please know this: if the issue at hand really is an airport problem, we’ll be the first to say so.

 Here's contact information for the airlines that serve Springfield:

 Allegiant Twitter page

 Click here for American customer service information

 American Facebook page